danielmart222/configure-ad/README.md

 -----------

-- Next click on mydomain.com -> Right click on Mydomain.com -> select New -> next, select Organizational Unit -> name it _EMPLOYEES
+- Click on mydomain.com -> Right click on Mydomain.com -> select New -> next, select Organizational Unit -> name it _EMPLOYEES

 -----------